 Disclaimer- Working with sea shell dust of any kind is very dangerous, not only breathing it in, but also via the heavy metals some shell dust contains and skin contact.
 Please use protective masks and wind displacement to limit your contact with shell dust.
 Breathing it in can be deadly, and it doesn’t take much to harm you.
+Keeping eye & skin protection on (goggles & gloves) while creating dust is highly important for your health as well.
 Please research the dangers before proceeding with working with shells of any kind.

 Below is a great article about the dangers that you should read.